anzurio/RationalNumber/README.md

 ### Prerequistes

-In order to being able to run this application, .NET Core 3.0 **MUST** be installed in your computer with the `dotnet` command line tool.
+In order to being able to run this application, .NET Core 2.2 or newer **MUST** be installed in your computer with the `dotnet` command line tool.

 ### Running the Application